AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/archive-modules.md

 ## Extract an archive

-This action module `extracts a file you identify from an archive`.
+This action module extracts a file you identify from an archive.

-The module returns the ID of the  `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>